Elmona/weatherComparision/README.md

 ![ER diagram](https://github.com/Elmona/weatherComparision/blob/master/documents/images/er-diagram-weather.png)

 We chose to have a set for the city containing the name of the city as well as some information about it.
 The weather data is collected by different types of weather stations.
-We chose to seperate the relation to the stations, one for each type.
+We chose to separate the relation to the stations, one for each type.
 This is to only have the right type of station in the set when trying to find data.
 There is no need to go through all rain stations when trying to find the temperature.
-The actual weather data is also seperated to each other for ther same reason and from the station set to reduce duplication.
+The actual weather data is also separated to each other for the same reason and from the station set to reduce duplication.
 Instead of letting the city contain all possible stations for the city we chose to let the station know which city it belongs to.

 ### 3. Design in SQL

 #### City

 As for now all the information we need for the city is the name and the information text.
 The name is unique and can be used as a primary key.
 Since the name is use a lot in the queries we chose to use it as an index as well.

 ```SQL
 CREATE TABLE IF NOT EXISTS city
 (